bath-reinforcement-learning-lab/Resources/hex-tutorial/README.md

 ```

 # 2. TLDR Rules
 - When choosing what GPU to use or what server to choose to connect to **PLEASE** check the [usage page of Hex](https://hex.cs.bath.ac.uk/usage).
-Here I use garlick and some random GPUs from it for demonstration only
+Here, I use *garlick* and some random GPUs from it for demonstration only
 - Leave at least 1 GPU free
 - Avoid MSc nodes during summer
 - Home directory < 50 GB
 - Watch memory & compute usage of your jobs (top, htop, nvidia-smi, hare usage)
 - Release directories in /mnt/fast* when done
-- GPU cloud storage isn't backed up, backup your important files
+- GPU cloud storage isn't backed up.
+Backup your important files

 # 3. Running jobs on Hex